pairwise-tech/pairwise/README.md

 $ yarn

 # Runs the builds for all packages, building @pairwise/common first
+# NOTE: You may need to increase the memory allocation for Docker on your
+# local machine for the build to execute successfully.
+If you see out of
+# memory errors from the client build, this is probably why.
 $ yarn build

 # Build the base Docker image which has all dependencies installed